Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Introduction

 \section{Introduction}

-Agrifood systems (AFS) include a diverse range of industries that produce, process, distribute, and consume agricultural products.
+\IEEEPARstart{A}{grifood systems} (AFS) include a diverse range of industries that produce, process, distribute, and consume agricultural products.
 Due to unprecedented population growth across the world, which is expected to reach 9.8 billion by 2050 and 11.2 billion by 2100 \cite{abbate2023digital}, achieving future food security remains a challenging goal \cite{ manikas2023systematic}.
 Agrifood 4.0 \cite{lezoche2020agri} is expected to revolutionize and improve the sustainability of agricultural production systems, with economic, social, and environmental aspects \cite{ konfo2023recent,bahn2021digitalization}.
 Similar to Industry 4.0 in manufacturing, the Agrifood 4.0 concept promises to transform traditional farming processes through the use of digital technologies such as AI, privacy-preserving technologies, federated learning, and IoT \cite{lezoche2020agri,durrant2022role,latino2021agriculture,onoufriou2021fully}.

-Soft fruit production is an example of an AFS with a high impact on the global economy growth \cite{ konfo2023recent}.
-Strawberries are a prominent soft fruit and nutritious food source \cite{ giampieri2015strawberry, hernandez2023current} and can grow in open fields and inside polytunnels or greenhouses \cite{kouloumprouka2024opportunities}, depending on the climatic conditions.
+Soft fruit production is an example of an AFS with a high impact on global economic growth \cite{ konfo2023recent}.
+Strawberries are a popular fruit and nutritious food source \cite{ giampieri2015strawberry, hernandez2023current} and can grow in open fields and inside polytunnels or greenhouses \cite{kouloumprouka2024opportunities}, depending on the climatic conditions.
 Controlled environments improve strawberry production by shielding plants from harsh weather, extending the growing season, and allowing better pest management \cite{tang2020effect, kouloumprouka2024opportunities}.
-The latest analysis by the Food and Agriculture Organization (FAO) \cite{FAO} on the global strawberry market reveals a constant growth trend.
+The latest analysis by the Food and Agriculture Organization \cite{FAO} on the global strawberry market reveals a constant growth trend.
 In 2022, the official figure for world strawberry production surpassed 9.57 million tonnes.
-This figure indicates a growing popularity and customer desire for organic and sustainable strawberry production.
+This indicates a growing popularity and customer desire for organic and sustainable strawberry production.